mbernste/mbernste.github.io/_posts/2021-10-08-perplexity.md

   - tutorial
 ---

 *Like entropy, perplexity is an information theoretic quantity that describes the uncertainty of a random variable.
 In fact, perplexity is simply a monotonic function of entropy and thus, in some sense, they can be used interchangeabley.
-In this post, we discuss why perplexity can be understood as a more intuitive measure of uncertainty than entropy.*
+So why do we need it?
+In this post, I'll discuss why perplexity is a more intuitive measure of uncertainty than entropy.*

 Introduction
 ------------